The Lake Tahoe premiere of It Ain’t Pretty

 Meeting the women that are forging new tides in big wave competitive surfing

-Doors open at 6:30pm and event begins at 7pm
+Doors opened at 6:30pm and event began at 7pm

-General admission to this event is $10 and SVI members are admitted free.
+General admission to this event $10 and SVI members admitted free.